 Many researchers have studied email classification, particularly in the context of email foldering.
 Bekkerman et al. [1] compared a variety of algorithms (including MNB and SVMs) on the Enron and SRI/CALO email corpora.
 Of these, only MNB was a fully online algorithm.
 They found that SVMs performed the best, with logistic regression (maxent) second, wide-margin Winnow third, and MNB worst.
-Many authors have studied the performance of Naïve Bayes, SVMs, and Ripper on email classification tasks including Cohen [2], Provost [8], Rennie [9], Kiritchenko and Matwin [6], and Segal and Kephart [12].
-An open source tool, POPfile (popfile.org) provides an implementation of Naïve Bayes that integrates well with POP email clients.
+Many authors have studied the performance of Naïve Bayes, SVMs, and Ripper on email classification tasks including Cohen [2], Provost [7], Rennie [8], Kiritchenko and Matwin [6], and Segal and Kephart [11].
 To our knowledge, no previous work has compared the broad set of online algorithms evaluated in this paper.